 Panel A2 displays the corresponding effect on the quantities traded in each segment.
-Quite strikingly, all segments in the rental market exhibit very similar increases in quantities traded when new supply to the owner-occupied market increases, showing that the cascades of moves triggered by the new units reach all quality levels of the rental market.
-This suggests that the effects work mainly through the secondary supply channel.
-The modelbased estimate of the overall number of units traded for each newly built owner-occupied unit is 2.2, about half the size of the reduced-form estimates of around 4 from Table 7.
+Strikingly, the first to the seventh quality segment of the rental market exhibit similarly strong increases in quantities traded when new supply to the owner-occupied market increases.
+Hence, owing to the secondary supply effect, the cascades of moves triggered by the new units reach all quality levels of the rental market.
+The highest-quality bins are relatively less affected.
+The model-based estimate of the overall number of units traded for each newly built owner-occupied unit is 4.6, very close to the size of the reduced-form estimate of 4.8 from Table 7.